daxpatel11/task-reminder-app/README.md

 git clone my repo
 ```
-npm install
+npm run build ( one terminal for the dev part)
 npm run server(one terminal for the server part)
-npm start(2 terminal for the dev part)

 ```